-As students head back to the classroom, it is normal for students, parents and teachers to feel anxious.
-Your child’s teachers will value and appreciate open lines of communication, which will result in the best care and support of your child.
+As students head back to the classroom it is normal for students, parents and teachers to feel anxious.
+Your child’s teachers will value and appreciate open lines of communication which will result in the best care and support for your child.

-Parents and carers play an important role in making sure your child’s school is informed and kept up to date regarding the care of your child and their type 1 diabetes.
-Often, the level of support that you have been able to provide at home cannot be reasonably provided in the school environment because of the responsibility that staff have for all students under their care.
-It is therefore important that parents and schools work together to understand what support the student needs during school.
+You play an important role in making sure your child’s school is informed and kept up to date regarding the care of your child and their type 1 diabetes.
+Often the level of support that you have been able to provide at home cannot be reasonably provided in the school environment because of the responsibility that staff have for all students under their care.
+It is therefore important that parents and schools work together to understand what support your child needs during school.

 The following tips will help to keep the lines of communication open.

 - Tell them that you value their time

 - Provide feedback and encouragement

 - Give them all the information they need to carry out care and support

 - Understand that this is also a time of transition for them and they have lots of competing priorities